 Do you really need a mobile app?

-Now I’m going to say something mildly controversial: User experience is not the only aspect to take into account when making a technology choice you will live with for quite some time.
-It might not even be the most important one for you.
+These advantages are mostly concerned with user experience (UX).
+However, UX is not the only aspect to take into account when making a technology choice you will live with for quite some time, nor is it necessarily the most important one.

-And once your updated app has made it to the app stores, it still must make it downstream to your users’ devices.
+Once your updated app has made it to the app stores, it still must make it downstream to your users’ devices.
 Some of them will have auto-updated enabled, but certainly not all of them.
 Over time, you will have an uneven distribution of new and old versions across your user base.
 You may even get negative reviews for bugs that have long been fixed, from users running old versions of your app.

-A mobile-first web app, on the other hand, is basically just a website - the code runs on your servers.
+A mobile-first web app, on the other hand, is just a website - the code runs on your servers.
 So when you push an update, it is instantaneously effective for 100% of your users.

-Apple may kill your app at any time
+Apple may kill your app at any time.

 Both Google and Apple charge up to 30% commission and fees on any purchase made and delivered through an app distributed through their app stores.
 If your application is primarily an eCommerce interface for digital content, that alone is probably a prohibitive barrier for your business.